CarolinaCobo/CarolsKitchen/README.md

 ### User stories

-As a user I want to find Spanish recipes.
+- As a user I want to find Spanish recipes.
+    * This site offers recipes to the user to cook Spanish recipes.

 - As a user I want to easily navigate the site.
     * The site is easy to use and visual so things can be seen on a glance.

 - As a user I want to contact the site owner.
     * The site has on the Navbar the Contact site that can be accessed from all pages and shows a message when a question is submitted so the user is sure the question has been sent.
 - As the site owner I want people to find recipes and navigate them easily.
     * Information is clear and easy to read for the users.

 ### Testing responsiveness
 - With Google Developer Tools in Chrome in all screen sizes.